-Blockchain helps to safely house billions of genetic data points, and has even become a marketplace for people to sell their encrypted genetic information in order to create a wider database.
-Blockchain access to a wider amount of verifiable information enables geneticists to understand the human body faster than ever before.
+Blockchain is a perfect fit for this growing industry as it can safely house billions of genetic data points.
+It's even become a marketplace where people can sell their encrypted genetic information to create a wider database, giving scientists access to valuable data faster than ever before.

-Here are three companies that are helping to further our understanding of the most basic building blocks of human life.
+These three companies are using blockchain to further our understanding of the most basic building blocks of human life.

 Industry: Biotechnology, Genetics